-I have been making herb flavoured cheese since back in 2009.
-I find that a good cheese becomes a great one with the addition of a few simple herbs or spices.
+I’ve been making cheese flavoured with herbs and spices since way back in 2009.
+I find that a good cheese becomes a great one with the addition of a few simple herbs and spices.
 Here are a few examples.

 Here is a Wensleydale with Sage that I recently made.